open-cogsci/osdoc/content/notes/RE-0.27.md

 show: false
 ---

-OpenSesame 0.27 is almost completely backwards compatible with previous versions, expect for the following differences:
+OpenSesame 0.27 is almost completely backwards compatible with previous versions, except for the following differences:

 - `canvas.keyboard.get_key()` now returns a key as `unicode`, rather than as an `int` corresponding to an ASCII value.
 This change has been made to improve support for non-QWERTY keyboard layouts.
 - Response timeouts are now registered as `None`, rather than the string 'timeout'.